Vision Transformers For Weeds and Crops Classification Of High Resolution UAV Images: Results and Discussion

 \subsection{Influence of the training set size}

 In the next stage we tried to answer the question of which network family yields the best performance with a smaller training dataset.
-We did so by carrying out a five-folds cross validation leaving k out, where k is a varying parameter from 1 to 4.
+We did so by carrying out a five-folds cross validation leaving k out, where k is a varying parameter from 1 to 4 while keeping the testing set to 3211 images to evaluate the performance of the models.

 Varying the number of training images has a direct influence on the performance of the trained ViT model, as shown in \autoref{tab:comparison table kFold CV}.
 The results obtained with the five-folds cross validation, leaving two out as validation set (k=2) are promising, with a mean F1-Score of 99.7\% and a standard deviation of 0.1\% showing a very small difference between the scores of the 10 generated models.
 We notice a very small decrease in performance of the ViT B-16 model while reducing the number of training images.
 We note a very light decrease of 0.1\% in the accuracy of the ViT B-16 model while training only with 2/5 of the dataset (6422 images, k=3) and validating on the remaining 3/5.
 With k=4, the ViT B-16 model was trained with a smaller dataset of 3211 images (75\% reduction), and its performance decreased as expected but by a small margin of only 0.44\% for an overall accuracy of 99.63\%.
 These experimental results shows how well the vision transformer models perform with small datasets.
 The ViT B-16 model makes use of the self-attention mechanism to learn recognisable patterns from few images in order to achieve such high accuracy.